okTurtles/dnschain/docs/example-server-setup.md

 	local-address=0.0.0.0
 	local-port=53

 Notice in particular our *forward-zones* declaration.
-Even though in our example, we're simply setting up our server to resolve `.bit` domain names, support for `.eth` and `.p2p` domains is on the current roadmap.
+Even though in our example, we're simply setting up our server to resolve Namecoin's `.bit` domain names, support for `.eth` and `.p2p` domains is on the current roadmap.

 Since we have not yet setup DNSChain, let's just make sure our PowerDNS recursor can correctly resolve conventional domain names before we move on.